TheFox/timr/README.md

 ### Stop Command

-The Stop command stopps the current running Track and removes it from the Stack.
+Stopps the current running Track and removes it from the Stack.

 	timr stop [<options>]